documentationfor yFiles for HTML 3.0.0.1

 cancelDrag(context: IInputModeContext, originalLocation: Point): void

-Called when a move gesture is finished.
+Called when a move gesture is canceled.
 Implementers should restore the initial position and free all resources here.

 dragFinished(context: IInputModeContext, originalLocation: Point, newLocation: Point): void